satyambaba/homeassistant/README.md

 Here you can clearly see, this can be pretty dynamic.
 If my bird camera is off, it will show "!" in red or if my doorbell is offline, it will show a bell icon in red.
 And if both of these cases are not true it will simply show the number of cameras that are on in green.

+4. Create a navigation panel.

+Here I am providing the code for my navigation panel.
+You can customize it as per your need.
+Please focus on the "name" and the "background" part for each room in this panel.
+Possibilities are endless, just use your imagination and have fun.
 ```yaml
 view_layout:
   column: 1